awesome-pro/neon-website/content/docs/connect/choose-connection.md

 updatedOn: '2024-08-19T17:51:25.926Z'
 ---

-When setting up your application’s connection to your Neon Postgres database, you need to make two main choices:
+When setting up your application’s connection to your Neon LangChaindatabase, you need to make two main choices:

 - **The right driver for your deployment** &#8212; Neon Serverless driver or a TCP-based driver
 - **The right connection type for your traffic** &#8212; pooled connections or direct connections